ajaykakumanu/ajay-devops-journey/Work-Experience.md

     - Folder Level Secrets
     - Global Level secrets
     - Use RBAC plugins
-  - Git Hub Actions
+  - GitHub Actions
     - Using self-hosted runners based on Type of Env
     - Repo Level secrets
     - Organization Level secrets
     - Environment Level
-    - Use Git hub environments
+    - Use Github environments
-    - Use Git hub App
+    - Use Github App
     - Use branch protection and repo rules
 - Proficient in evaluating and selecting **DevOps tools** with a strong focus on **modernization** as a core mindset
   - Researched on DevOps tools like OpenTelementry , Jabera ..